DamianFlynn/garden/content/posts/azure-arc-enabling-an-ubuntu-server/index.md

     "Azure IoT Operations"
   ]
 Status: "Published"
-description: "Discover how to transform a basic Ubuntu server into a fully Azure Arc-enabled edge device.
+summary: "Discover how to transform a basic Ubuntu server into a fully Azure Arc-enabled edge device.
 This step-by-step guide walks you through onboarding a Linux server into Azure Arc, installing the hybrid agent, establishing secure remote access over web sockets, and enabling centralized management through the Azure Portal.
 Whether for IoT, hybrid cloud, or secure remote administration, this post equips you with the tools to bridge your edge environments seamlessly with Azure."
 Tags:
   [
     "IaC",